lay295/TwitchDownloader/README.md

 # TwitchDownloader
-A Twitch VOD/Clip/Chat downloader and chat renderer I wrote.
+Twitch VOD/Clip/Chat downloader and chat renderer I wrote.

 **THIS USES UNDOCUMENTED API ENDPOINTS, MAY BREAK EASILY.
 I'LL TRY AND UPDATE WHEN IT DOES.**
 ![](https://i.imgur.com/BmGqYbm.gif)

-## Chat render example
+## Chat Render Example
 ![](https://i.imgur.com/I4Z2bWo.gif)

 ## Video Demonstration
 https://www.youtube.com/watch?v=0W3MhfhnYjk
 (older version, same concept)

-## What can this do?
+## What can it do?
 - Download Twitch VODs
 - Download Twitch Clips
 - Download chat for VODS and Clips, in either a [JSON with all the information](https://pastebin.com/raw/YDgRe6X4) or a [simple text file](https://pastebin.com/raw/016azeQX)